robocorp/example-web-store-work-items/README.md

 As each task in the robot expects different work item input, we need a way to control this.

-This example includes two example test inputs, one for each task in the process:
+This example includes test inputs, one for each task in the process:
 - For task `Split orders file`:
   - `./devdata/work-items-in/split-orders-file-test-input/work-items.json`
 - For task `Load and Process All Orders`: